Composing XML output for an action in a flow

 Db2 retrieve records action example

-As the next step, you are going to add a Box action to create a file with a .xml file extension, and then generate an XML schema that defines the structure and content of your XML file.
-To generate this schema, you'll need an XSD file that describes the elements for the XML content.
+Next, you add a Box action to create a file with an .xml file extension, then generate an XML schema that defines the structure and content of your XML file.
+To generate this schema, you need an XSD file that describes the elements for the XML content.

 1. From the Box node for the Create file action, specify the folder where you want to save the file, and then add a name of the XML file to be created.